forcedotcom/analyticsdx-vscode/.github/ISSUE_TEMPLATE/Bug_report.md

 -->

 <!--
+FOR BUGS RELATED TO THE SALEFORCE VSCODE EXTENSIONS, please use this repository: https://github.com/forcedotcom/salesforcedx-vscode/issues
-FOR BUGS RELATED TO THE SALEFORCE CLI, please use this repository: https://github.com/forcedotcom/cli-packages -->
+FOR BUGS RELATED TO THE SALEFORCE CLI, please use this repository: https://github.com/forcedotcom/cli/issues -->

 ### Summary